barbarer/hw3-Fall20/README.md

 # hw3-Fall20
 Homework 3 for Fall 2020

-Read Homework #3 Intsructions and Rubric.pdf for the instructions and grading rubric.
+Read Homework #3 Intstructions and Rubric.pdf for the instructions and grading rubric.

 Modify hw3.py.